-During your internship, you will attend weekly meetings to review your progress, and you are asked to present your experience back to the project team at the end of your placement.
+During your placement, you will attend weekly meetings to review your progress, and you are asked to present your experience back to the project team at the end of your placement.
 It is a fantastic opportunity to develop your passion for ecology, learn about local biodiversity and develop skills.
 Game counts are one-way wildlife and habitats are monitored, Read our blog to learn more.

-This internship is suitable for those looking to further their studies in subjects such as ecology, biology, conservation or a related topic.
+This placement is suitable for those looking to further their studies in subjects such as ecology, biology, conservation or a related topic.
 If you are an undergraduate looking for a thesis topic, a master or PhD student this could be perfect for you.
 It is also a great placement for faculty-led groups.
 You will be supported during your placement by a dedicated mentor but will be expected to use your own initiative throughout.
 Bring a positive attitude, lots of ideas, and a willingness to work as part of a team to make the most out of this placement.
 It is a hands-on placement where you will be expected to walk or cycle to undertake data gathering so a reasonable level of fitness is advised.
 A love of the outdoors is essential as you will be living in a camp setting.

 It is recommended that you bring their own laptop to work on your research project and end of placement presentation and also to record your learning reflections.
 You are asked to submit a full CV/resume and a letter of motivation with your application plus any supporting evidence.
-All interns will attend a telephone interview to discuss your expectations and suitability.
+All applicants will attend a telephone interview to discuss your expectations and suitability.